Access to Care

 Students are required to carry the University's mandatory health insurance paid through tuition, unless proof of other active health coverage is provided.
 Students may waive out of the University's plan by providing proof of current health insurance coverage.
 It is the student's responsibility each Fall and Spring semester to register online to enter personal demographic information or to complete an on-line waiver which, when approved, will exempt them from University coverage.

 For general illness or medical questions after normal hours of operation, calls are forwarded directly to the HealthLink Nurse-On-Call or you may call HealthLink direct by dialing toll-free 1-888-267-3675 to speak with a Nurse.
-Students experiencing life threatening or medical emergencies should contact Campus Police at 336-750-2911 and additionally alert their Residence Hall RA.
+Students experiencing life threatening or medical emergencies should contact Police and Public Safety at 336-750-2911 and additionally alert their Residence Hall RA.